Elizabeth Iams Wellman bio

 Elizabeth Iams Wellman

-Elizabeth Iams Wellman is a Visiting Assistant Professor in the Department of Political Science at Williams College.
-Her research is at the intersection of international migration and electoral politics, with a focus on the inclusion (and exclusion) of migrants in home and host country elections.
-Her work addresses issues of transnational political mobilization, voter suppression, partisanship, and contentious elections.
-Her research has been published in American Political Science Review, African Affairs, and the Journal of Elections, Public Opinion, and Parties.
+Elizabeth Iams Wellman is an Assistant Professor in Comparative Politics in the Department of Political Science at The University of Memphis.
+She received her PhD with distinction from Yale University, and was a Postdoctoral Research Fellow at the Mamdouha S. Bobst Center for Peace and Justice at Princeton University.
+Her research explores how international migration is reshaping electoral politics and national citizenship, particularly within the Global South, addressing issues of transnational political mobilization, voter suppression, partisanship, and contentious elections.
+Her work has been published in numerous outlets, including the American Political Science Review, Comparative Political Studies, African Affairs, Comparative Migration Studies, PS: Political Science and Politics, and the Journal of Elections, Public Opinion, and Parties.
 Beth is currently working on a book manuscript on the politics of diaspora voting in Sub-Saharan Africa, and a co-project investigator of the global Extraterritorial Voting Rights and Restrictions (EVRR) dataset.
 She is also an Emmy-nominated documentary filmmaker, including projects on Ukraine’s Orange Revolution and Truth Commissions around the world.
-She received her PhD with distinction from Yale University, and was previously a Postdoctoral Research Fellow at the Mamdouha S. Bobst Center for Peace and Justice at Princeton University.